stammler/dustpy/docs_source/source/index.rst

 | ``DustPy`` is a Python package to simulate the evolution of dust in protoplanetary disks.

-| This documentation is for ``DustPy v1.0.0``.
+| This documentation is for ``DustPy v1.0.1``.

-| ``DustPy`` simulates the radial evolution of gas and dust in a protoplanetary disk, involving viscous evolution the the gas disk, advection and diffusion of the dust disk, as well as dust growth by solving the Smoluchowski equation.
+| ``DustPy`` simulates the radial evolution of gas and dust in a protoplanetary disk, involving viscous evolution of the gas disk, advection and diffusion of the dust disk, as well as dust growth by solving the Smoluchowski equation.

 | ``DustPy`` can be installed via the Python Package Index
 | ``pip install dustpy``

 | ``DustPy`` requires a Python3 distribution and a Fortran compiler.

-| ``DustPy`` is based on the ``Simframe`` framework for scientific simulation (`Stammler & Birnstiel, 2022 <https://joss.theoj.org/papers/10.21105/joss.03882>`_).
+| ``DustPy`` is based on the ``Simframe`` framework for scientific simulation (`Stammler & Birnstiel 2022 <https://joss.theoj.org/papers/10.21105/joss.03882>`_).
 | Please have a look at the `Simframe Documentation <https://simframe.rtfd.io>`_ for details of its usage.

 .. toctree::